 Responses to the criteria should be written with the audience in mind - in this case, members of the selection panel who will be assessing the application may not have specific knowledge about training packages and/or learner needs.
-Therefore the responses must be as clear and straight forward as possible.
+Therefore the responses must be as clear and concise.